Home > People > Vice Provost for Learning and Residential Affairs: Cynthia Cyrus > Solar Eclipse 2017

-Drawing inspiration from the solar eclipse, three student competitions in the areas of creative writing, visual art, and interdisciplinary projects are now underway.
-The winners of each competition will be honored at a celebration hosted by the Vice Provost for Learning and Residential Affairs on April 17, 2017.
+Drawing inspiration from the solar eclipse, three student competitions in the areas of creative writing and visual art took place over the 2017 spring semester.
+The winners of each competition were honored at a celebration hosted by the Vice Provost for Learning and Residential Affairs on April 17, 2017.

-The Sun & the Moon: A poetry and flash fiction contest
+The Sun and the Moon: A poetry and flash fiction contest

 Submissions to the English Department,

 - Competition inspired by the August 21 solar eclipse